 It does not come with additional attachments like our top picks, however, so it can’t be used for applications that go above and beyond juicing, such as creating pasta and nut butters.
 The two year warranty is also much lower than our top picks, though you can add some time by registering the product.

 The AMZCHEF Slow Juicer handles many of the functionalities found in the other products on this list, but comes in at a lower price point.
-The 60 dB motor is quiet and spins at 80 revolutions per minute, maximizing juice yields and creating a dry pulp that can be used in recipes and the like.
+The 60 dB motor of this slow juicer is quiet and spins at 80 revolutions per minute, maximizing juicing yields and creating a dry pulp that can be used in recipes and the like.
 Unlike a centrifugal juicer, this slow juicer uses a low-speed motor, and together with its auger and fine grinding, it retains the nutritional value of your fruits, veggies, and greens.
 It also features a reverse function, which helps with cleaning by eliminating any pulp that may be stuck to the motor.

 Though this is a durable product and should give you no problems, it only comes with a one year warranty.
 We’d recommend buying an additional warranty on Amazon, for safety’s sake.
-Additionally, it lacks attachments for creating pasta and nut butters, as found in our top picks.
+Additionally, this juicing machine lacks attachments for creating pasta and nut butters, as found in our top picks.

 The Sagnart Slow Juicer is extremely light, coming in at just seven pounds, and boasts a compact form factor, making it easy to store and retrieve at will.
 The motor operates extremely slowly, at around 55 or 65 revolutions per minute, thus maximizing juice yields and creating ultra-dry pulp.
 Also, unlike centrifugal juicers, the slow speed and means it does not produce too many calories, instead, it maximizes the preservation of vitamins, calcium, cellulose, iron, magnesium, as well as other micronutrients.
 This juicer comes with a juice spout and bowl with pulp ejector, auger, stainer, and food chute.
 The auger is easy to clean, and it’s also nice that it does not have sharp blades which means it is easy to pull the pulp out without worrying about getting cut.
 Additionally, all components are certified to be BPA free.

-This is a well made juicer, but the warranty is on the low end, coming in at just one year.
+This is a well made slow juicer, but the warranty is on the low end, coming in at just one year.
 Like the above pick, we’d recommend purchasing some additional warranty time on Amazon.
 The feed chute is also on the smaller side, forcing you to make several cuts to get produce to fit.
 For more options, you may also want to consider the best centrifugal juicer.

 To narrow down to the above list, we tested out over a dozen masticating juicers, looking for models with slow, smooth motors, in the 60 to 80 RPM range, that excel at pulvering fruit and veggies, while leaving dry pulp.
 We also favored quiet units, producing noise in the 60 dB range, with wide enough feed chutes that you won’t have to spend all day chopping up your produce.